cloudflare/cloudflare-docs/products/cloudflare-one/src/content/faq/teams-devices-faq.md

 The most common places we see interference with WARP from these products are:

-* **Who has control of the routing table.** In the default configuration of WARP where exclude-split tunnel rules are in place, WARP needs control over the default route.
-Third party VPNs need to be set to only include just routes to your internal resource.
+* **Control of the routing table:** In the default configuration of WARP where exclude-split tunnel rules are in place, WARP needs control over the default route.
+Third-party VPNs need to be set to only include routes to your internal resource.

-* **Who has control of DNS.** WARP Must be the last client to touch the primary and secondary DNS server on the default interface.
+* **Control of DNS:** WARP must be the last client to touch the primary and secondary DNS server on the default interface.
 Make sure any DNS setting is disabled in third-party VPNs.

 * If running alongside a third-party VPN, you must create an exclude [Split Tunnel rule](/connections/connect-devices/warp/exclude-traffic/split-tunnels) for the VPN server you are connecting to (for example, `vpnserver.3rdpartyvpn.example.com`).

-### As a last resort, does our consumer application work or does your configuration work on a clean machine?
+### As a last resort, does WARP or your configuration work on a clean machine?

 A good first step is to verify that our consumer application works in your environment.
 This will rule out any issues with policies created in the Teams configuration that could be impacting your connection.
 You can download the WARP consumer application at `https://1.1.1.1/`.